slashmo/gsoc-swift-tracing/README.md

 In the fruit store example, we'd want a span for both the incoming HTTP request to the order service, its outgoing request to the storage service, one for handling that request, and a span respresenting the querying of a database.
-Each of these spans would contain information useful for debugging the interplay of multiple spans.
+Spans naturally form a parent-child relationship, and by visually analyzing a trace we can easily spot bottlenecks for performance profiling use-cases, and for failure debugging situations we can benefit from the application specific metadata that spans can carry (such as noticing that failures only occur e.g. when the username contains some illegal character or some other otherwise hard to notice situation).

 ### Context propagation

-It's very unlikely for instrumentation to only be happening in one place.
+For instrumentation and tracing to work, certain pieces of metadata (usually in the form of identifiers), must be carried throughout the entire system–including across process and service boundaries.
 Because of that, it's essential for a context object to be passed around your application and the libraries/frameworks you depend on, but also carried over asynchronous boundaries like an HTTP call to another service of your app.

-This context is then used by instruments to store metadata (e.g. a trace id) to connect different pieces of one request.
-We call this context **`BaggageContext`**.
+In Swift this is done by passing a **`BaggageContext`** explicitly through APIs which participate in instrumentation/tracing.
 It's vendored in its own library, [Baggage](https://github.com/slashmo/gsoc-swift-baggage-context).

 > We intentionally didn't call this something like TraceContext as we aim on supporting any kind of instrument,